berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

 If EGL_MATCH_NATIVE_PIXMAP is specified in attrib list, it must be followed by an attribute value which is the handle of a valid native pixmap.
-Only EGLConfigs which support rendering to that pixmap will match this attribute [#]_.
+Only EGLConfigs which support rendering to that pixmap will match this attribute. [#]_

 If no EGLConfig matching the attribute list exists, then the call succeeds, but num config is set to 0.